egh-s/SOMU-F2/README.md

 3. Press [F2]
 4. Select the pgn

-5. Answer the question "Negate black scores" with "y" or "n" "y" means the engine scores are from the white point of view "n" means the engine scores are from the engine point of view
+5. Answer the question "Negate black scores" with "y" or "n"\n "y" means the engine scores are from the white point of view "n" means the engine scores are from the engine point of view